-CURWOOD: 2021 marks an important milestone for Living on Earth.
-In April of 1991 Living on Earth started broadcasting weekly on public radio, and for these past 30 years we’ve been hitting the airwaves ever since.
+CURWOOD: Each Earth Day marks an important milestone for Living on Earth.
+In April of 1991 Living on Earth started broadcasting weekly on public radio, and we’ve been hitting the airwaves ever since.
 Biologist and Woods Hole Research Center founder George Woodwell helped inspire me to start this show when he told me that global warming from burning fossil fuels and forests would likely melt the Arctic.
 He explained that as the permafrost released its CO2 and methane, those added greenhouse gases would cause more warming and melt the arctic even more, which would add yet more carbon to the atmosphere.
 At some point these self-reinforcing reactions, this feedback loop, would be beyond human control.

 [MUSIC: Miles Davis “Milestones” on Milestone, Sony Music Entertainment Inc.]